Daniel Paille: Boston Bruins

 On October 20, 2009, Paille was traded to the Boston Bruins in exchange for a third-round and a conditional fourth-round draft pick.
 His move to Boston marked the first-ever trade of a player under contract between the two division rivals in their common 39 years in the NHL.

-Paille won the Stanley Cup with the Bruins on June 15, 2011, over the Vancouver Canucks in a 4–0 Game 7 victory.
-He was a major contributor on the penalty kill, as he and linemate Gregory Campbell were instrumental in holding the high-powered Vancouver power play unit to just two goals scored in the seven-game Finals series.
+Paille won the Stanley Cup with the Bruins on June 15, 2011, over the Vancouver Canucks in a 4–0 game seven victory.
+He was a major contributor on the penalty kill, as he and linemate Gregory Campbell were instrumental in holding the high-powered Vancouver power play unit to just two goals scored in the seven-game Final series.

 After completing his third season with Boston in 2011–12, Paille was re-signed by the Bruins to a three-year contract on June 1, 2012.

 Paille signed with Ilves in Finland on December 2, 2012, during the 2012–13 NHL lockout; he rejoined the Bruins when play resumed in mid-January 2013.
-On June 15, during the 2013 playoffs, Paille scored the game-winning goal in overtime of Game 2 of the Finals on Corey Crawford, giving the Bruins a 2–1 victory over the Chicago Blackhawks.
-Two days later, on June 17, he scored the first goal in Game 3 of the Finals, which turned out to be the game-winner in the Bruins' 2–0 win over Chicago.
+On June 15, during the 2013 playoffs, Paille scored the game-winning goal in overtime of game two of the Final on Corey Crawford, giving the Bruins a 2–1 victory over the Chicago Blackhawks.
+Two days later, on June 17, he scored the first goal in game three of the Finals, which turned out to be the game-winner in the Bruins' 2–0 win over Chicago.
 Despite taking a 2–1 series lead, the Bruins would ultimately lose the series to the Presidents' Trophy-winning Blackhawks, 4–2.

 On April 13, 2015, the Bruins, after missing the playoffs for the first time in nine years, informed Paille that they would not be offering him a contract extension, which made him an unrestricted free agent on July 1, 2015.